mjaliz/hodia_client/README.md

-# This the hodia client
+# This the Prade client

-## A safe social media application
+## An algorithmic platform to trade crypto currencies